p2pu/p2pu-website/en/our-work/learning-circles.markdown

 ##RESOURCES FROM CPL PILOT

 Here are some of the resources we developed during the pilot in Chicago.
-We are working to expand both documentation and software tools for the fall, so that interested library branches can easily introduce Learning Circle to their communities.
+We are working to expand both documentation and software tools for the fall, so that interested library branches can easily introduce Learning Circles to their communities.

 * [WHAT IS A LEARNING CIRCLE?](https://docs.google.com/document/d/1hPp3mTk_U3OwEyY42w4ZxhMWcrZeLhByibFJNzQ8nM0/edit){:target="_blank"} to help orient you to Learning Circles.
 * [CHECKLIST FOR LEARNING CIRCLES](https://docs.google.com/document/d/17UnFpGzJ24oUcO26hxA2kEubGV4WfgsmweMKPlxIZ6M/edit){:target="_blank"} to make sure you’re well prepared.